Powerlearnproject/se-assignment-8-pitching-a-software-project-MREMAFARARIKWA/README.md

 -- Visual aids: Use charts, graphs, and tables to visualize financial data and make it easy to understand.
 -- Narrative: Provide a narrative that explains the assumptions behind your financial projections and the key drivers of growth.

----Critical financial information to includ---
+---Critical financial information to include---

 --Revenue growth: Show a clear path to revenue growth and scalability.
 -- Gross margin: Demonstrate a clear understanding of your cost structure and pricing strategy.